 Deadlines for receiving applications are September 15 for spring semester and February 15 for fall semester.
 If these days fall on a weekend or holiday, applications can be submitted on the day before the holiday, or the Friday before the weekend.
-Field placement applications are available via select courses in Canvas (i.e., for practicum- COUN 610, 625, 630, 635, 667; for internship- COUN 686).
+Field placement applications are available via Tevera.

-The Field Placement Coordinators will schedule a required meeting (to be held in person, online, and/or via website recording in Resources tab) for practicum and internship field placement applicants during the application process.
+Students must follow field placement instructions provided on the Counseling program's webpage (which also include Tevera instructions for field placement application) and attend a required information meeting with field placement coordinators (to be held in person, online, and/or via website recording in Resources tab) for practicum and internship field placement applicants.
 Students should review their handbook and placement procedures prior to this meeting.
 An email announcement of the time, dates, and format for these meetings will be made.